Skip to content

 Kiyamachi Street: Parallel to Pontocho, more local, slightly cheaper.
 Bar-hopping strip.

-Sake Bar Yoramu: Specialist sake bar with English-speaking staff and excellent selection.
+Sake Bar Yoramu: Specialist sake bar near Nijo with English-speaking staff (verify against current schedule before travel — opening hours are limited).
 Good introduction to sake culture.

 Shopping in Kyoto